Oramorph SR sustained-release tablets

 - Oramorph SR sustained-release tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Oramorph SR sustained-release tablets while you are pregnant.
-Oramorph SR sustained-release tablets is found in breast milk.
+Oramorph SR sustained-release tablets are found in breast milk.
 Do not breast-feed while taking Oramorph SR sustained-release tablets.

 When used for long periods of time or at high doses, Oramorph SR sustained-release tablets may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if Oramorph SR sustained-release tablets stops working well.
 Do not take more than prescribed.